This is the multi-page printable view of this section. Click here to print.

 • From SELECT NOTIFICATION TARGETS, choose the Jira integration notification that you created.

 • Choose an Aggregation type for Jira notifications.
 Choose Project to trigger a single notification for all findings, or choose Dependency to trigger multiple notifications for every dependency.
-See Create an action policy for more details.
+See Aggregation types for more details.

 A parent ticket is created with the selected issue type, either Task or Bug.
 The parent ticket includes the project name.
 Each identified dependency is grouped under a dedicated sub-ticket.
 The sub-ticket includes both the project name and dependency name.
 Findings without any dependency are grouped in a separate sub-ticket.
 During future scans, the existing sub-ticket status is updated or resolved.
 If a new dependency is found, a new sub-ticket is created.